daniele77/daniele77.github.io/_drafts/swap-pattern.md

 Consider for example an application that periodically retrieves data from a large sensor network, to perform some kind of statistical elaboration on the collected data set and send alarms when some criteria are met.
-The retrieval operation is a task completely separated (@@@ uncorrelated, ) from the statistical analysis and alarms evaluation, and can possibly run in separated threads.
+The retrieval operation is a complex long task, involving several network protocols, and is completely independent (TODO separated, uncorrelated, ) from the statistical analysis and alarms evaluation, and can possibly run in separated threads.
 Besides, the data retrieval and its usage have different timing (e.g., the sensor network is scanned each 5 minutes, while the statistical elaboration is performed on request by a human operator).
-The data collected from the sensor network is structured in a complex lattice of objects similar (@@@ resemble, che mima) to the one of the real sensor network, in such a way that the elaboration modules can navigate the lattice in a simple way (@@@ domain?).
+The data collected from the sensor network is structured in a complex lattice of objects similar (TODO resemble, che mima) to the one of the real sensor network, in such a way that the elaboration modules can navigate the lattice in a simple way (TODO domain?).
 In this scenario, how can all the modules of the application work together on the same data structure?
 How can all the clients use the most updated data available in a consistent fashion?
 And how can the application get rid of the old data only when noone is still using it?